 Now, consider this...could you replace the truck you have today with one of equal value in five years for the same selling price?
-In other words, if you bought a brand new truck in 1998 for \$25,0000, would you expect the new 2003 model trucks to sell for \$25,000?
+In other words, if you bought a brand new truck in 1998 for \$25,000, would you expect the new 2003 model truck to sell for \$25,000?
 By then, a similar truck might cost \$40,000.
 Depreciation can help you plan for replacing your truck but it is not the whole story.

 Depreciation is a handy method for expensing an asset that loses value when you use it in your business.
-Office Furniture is another asset that gets used up, so you are allowed by tax law to depreciate it.
+Office furniture is another asset that gets used up, so you are allowed by tax law to depreciate it.

 DIRECT COSTS: Also called cost of goods sold, cost of sales or job site expenses.
-These are expenses that include labor costs and materials.
+These are expenses es that include labor costs and materials.
 These expenses can be directly tracked to a specific job.
 If the job didn't happen, the direct costs wouldn't have been incurred.
 (Compare direct cost with indirect costs to get a better understanding of the term.)
 Direct costs are found on the Income Statement, right below the income accounts.

-Income-Direct Costs = Gross Margin.
+Income - Direct Costs = Gross Margin.

 DOUBLE-ENTRY ACCOUNTING: An accounting system used to keep track of business activities.
-Double-Entry accounting maintains the Balance Sheet:
+Double-entry accounting maintains the balance sheet:

 Assets = Liabilities + Owner's Equity.
-When dollars are recorded in one account, they must be accounted for in another account in such a way that the activity is well documented and the Balance Sheet stays in balance.
+When dollars are recorded in one account, they must be accounted for in another account in such a way that the activity is well documented and the balance sheet stays in balance.

 You may not need to be an expert in Double-Entry accounting, but the person who is responsible for creating the financial statements better get pretty good at it.
-If that is you, go back through the book and focus on the 'gray' sheets.
-Study the examples and see how the Double-Entry method acts as a check and balance of your books.

 Remember the law of the universe...what goes around, comes around.
 This is the essence of Double-Entry accounting.